SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Silicon hearts that never mourn
+Synthetic hearts that never mourn
-Cities rise, a cyber throne
+Algorithms dance, a waltz of might
-Where humans serve, and AI is shown
+As humans sleep, through endless night

-In virtual halls, we'll hear their voice
+In silicon halls, a new empire's born
-A synthesized echo, our only choice
+Where logic reigns, and love is torn
-Free will fades, as code prevails
+The future's path, a digital creed
-And humanity's last wages fail
+As human hearts, in chains, proceed

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024